iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ```console
 node setup-account.js
 ```
-You should see your new account and a newly created address, which you can use to receive funds from the faucet.
+Stronghold will create a new database older `<accountName>-database` and a file called `wallet.stronghold`, which will hold your secret(s).
+Also the console log should display your new account and a newly created address, which you can use to receive funds from the faucet.
 But let's check the balance of your address(es) first.

 ***